Amazing Madagascar! Specialist Photography Safari 2022

 MADAGASCAR SUMMARY - full itinerary and camera notes for this safari available on request

-Oct 20: Arrival in the capital of Madagascar, Antananarivo
+Oct 16: Arrival in the capital of Madagascar, Antananarivo.
+Short transfer to our overnight hotel.

-After a quick flight to the southwest coast our first priority will be to see the fast disappearing ‘Spiny Forest’ on two easy level introductory walks.
+After a quick flight to the southwest coast our first priority will be to see the fast disappearing ‘Spiny Forest’ on an easy level late afternoon / sunset walk.
 Highlights here include the unique spiny flora, several huge baobab trees and birds such as the endemic long-tailed ground roller.
 We will also stay on the coast with fantastic views of local fishing boats as they pass by.

 By night this area also offers the perfect chance to try our hand at astro photography.

 Another early walk in Isalo National Park before continuing west to Anja (Anjaha).
 This reserve is a small community run park, with beautiful scenery, specialist plants adapted to the dry south and several troops of ring-tailed lemurs.
 There is a short well-maintained trail which winds past impressive rocks, topped by waiting lemurs, to a sacred cliff with an inaccessible tomb.
 Because this is an ancient burial ground, hunting of lemurs was banned here.
+We may be lucky to hear the lemur cries as the sun goes down and they settle for the night.
 Easy level walks.

 By night this area offers a further chance for astro photography.